celsiusnarhwal/pekora/docs/calculate.md

 Integers are, well, integers.
 Like we covered in the [introduction](/), any set of Discord permissions can be represented as an integer.
 You can use these integers in Pekora expressions.

-!!! example "Technical Note"
-    Behind the scenes, Discord permission flags and Pekora permission groups are converted to integers before a Pekora expression is evaluated.

 <div class="termy">

 ```console